 Lenders know that if they have a loan that has met all the guidelines for an FHA mortgage, for example, and met the additional overly requirements, then that loan should be easy to sell to another, larger lender.

 So Why Do Lenders Use Overlays?

 Now that we have established the foundation of how mortgages work and how lenders use overlays, we can get to the main question; why do lenders even have mortgage overlays?
 The answer can be summed up in one important word: RISK.

 Lenders are trying to reduce their level of risk by doing everything within their power to ensure that the loan will be paid back.

-In a perfect world, everyone that signs up for a mortgage would make their payments on time and own the home free and clear at the end of their payments.
+In a perfect world, everyone that signs up for a loan would make their payments on time and own the home free and clear at the end of their payments.
 However, nothing is perfect.
-People get sick, lose their jobs, go through a divorce and a whole host of other problems that cause financial stress.
+People get sick, lose their jobs, go through a divorce, and a whole host of other problems that cause financial stress.
 This results in people either making late payments on their home loan or tossing up their hands in defeat.
-When people stop paying their mortgage it is called a default and the foreclosure process begins.
+When people stop paying their loan it is called a default and the foreclosure process begins.

-If one lender has several loans that are paid slowly, or goes in to default, they may lose their ability to sell future mortgages to particular lenders.
-In a worst case scenario, the lender is forced to buy back a mortgage that they previously sold.
+If one lender has several loans that are paid slowly or go into default, they may lose their ability to sell future mortgages to particular lenders.
+In a worst-case scenario, the lender is forced to buy back a loan that they previously sold.

-Mortgage lenders are in the business of making home loans in order to turn a profit, not buy back mortgages that were previously sold to a large investment firm.
-Therefore, based on their own track record or based on knowledge gained directly from large investment firms, mortgage lenders will put lender overlays in place to steer away particular types of home applicants.
-Their hope is that the right mortgage overlays will greatly reduce their overall risk and allow them to enjoy a profitable venture with mortgage loans.
+Lenders are in the business of making home loans in order to turn a profit, not buy back mortgages that were previously sold to a large investment firm.
+Therefore, based on their own track record or based on knowledge gained directly from large investment firms, lenders will put mortgage overlays in place to steer away particular types of home applicants.
+Their hope is that the right mortgage overlays will greatly reduce their overall risk and allow them to enjoy a profitable venture with loans.

-How to Get a Loan and Avoid Problems with Mortgage Overlays
+How to Get a Loan and Avoid Problems with an Overlay

 - Important Disclosure